nathaneltitane/pixtrm/README.md

 ### Welcome to PixTrm

-PixTrm is a Bash terminal utility that lets you display images directly in your terminal, using a base64-encoded inline image protocol
+PixTrm is a Bash terminal utility that lets you display images directly in your terminal, using a base64-encoded inline image protocol.

 It provides various options for resizing, stretching, and parsing image files, whether local or remote: